adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

     * **URL** - an author is able to paste a URL of a widget to embed.
 URLs are checked against registered processors for a match.
 The following URL processors are provided:
         * **oEmbed** - generic oEmbed URL processor with out-of-the-box configurations for Facebook Post, Facebook Video, Flickr, Instagram, SoundCloud, Twitter and YouTube.
         * **Pinterest** - processes Pinterest URLs.
     * **Embeddable** - an author is able to select from pre-configured trusted embeddables.
 Embeddables can be parameterized and may include unsafe tags.
+A YouTube embeddable is included out-of-the-box.
     * **HTML** - an author is able to enter free-form HTML.
 HTML is restricted to safe tags only.
 * Each input type can be disabled by a template author.
 * For the embeddable type, the embeddables that are allowed to be selected in the edit dialog can be configured by a template author.